 State laws change frequently, and the new Tax Reform legislation has them scrambling to catch up, so this information should not be relied on for future years.
 Check with your tax preparer or contact your state's taxing authority for more information or the most recent tax laws in your state.

-A Disclaimer: The information in this article and on this site is intended to be general and is not intended to be tax or legal advice.
+The information in this article and on this site is intended to be general and is not intended to be tax or legal advice.
 Check with your tax preparer before making business decisions that can affect your taxes.